edgelesssys/docs.edgeless.systems/marblerun/deployment/kubernetes.md

 This guide walks you through setting up MarbleRun in your Kubernetes cluster.

+The Kubernetes deployment is managed through the use of a [Helm chart](https://helm.sh/), which can be found in our [Helm repo.]((https://github.com/edgelesssys/helm)) \
+The installation consists of a deployment for the Coordinator and an admission controller.
+For more details see our section on [Kubernetes Integration](features/auto-injection.md).

 ## Prerequisites

 ### SGX device plugin on Kubernetes